Morena 6 support resources

 twainSource.getSupportedSupportedSizes()

-or set one:
+or set a size:

 Some Twain drivers do not support this capability.